108mk/108mk/README.md

 ### Hi there 👋

 - 🔭 I’m currently doing my masters in Quantum Computing at IISc Bengaluru.
-- 🌱 My current interest is in Quantum Algorithms and its applications in various domains.
+- 🌱 My current interest is in Quantum Algorithms and its applications in Deep learning and optimization problems.
 I also keep track of developments in Quantum (Post-Quantum) Cryptography and Quantum errror corrections.
 <p align="center">
   <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=108mk&show_icons=true&theme=radical">
 </p>